 Ph.D.
 (Area studies and media and communication studies).
 I defended my doctoral thesis in January 2018.
 My doctoral research compared proportions of perspectives in American and Finnish news on the Global South.
-As of January 2019 I have worked as a postdoctoral researcher at the John Morton Center for North American Studies at the University of Turku and as teacher at the University of Helsinki.
+As of January 2019 I have worked as a postdoctoral researcher at the John Morton Center for North American Studies at the University of Turku and as part-time teacher at the University of Helsinki.
 My work is inspired by the Association for Interdisciplinary Studies, and I also promote Finnish-American academic collaboration as president of the ASLA-Fulbright Alumni

 Ph.D.
 (Education) in 2013.
 Currently I work as a postdoctoral researcher in social work and am a member of the Centre for Research on Ethnic Relations and Nationalism, CEREN, in the Swedish School of Social Science at the University of Helsinki.
 My current research project focuses on social work professional knowledge in encounters between migrants and the welfare state.